 The quality of the mains drinking water to your premises may have been affected.
 United Utilities will be monitoring the quality of the drinking water.
-If you have any queries or feel you have cause to be concerned about the quality of your water supply telephone United Utilities customer service on 0345 672 3723.
+If you have any queries or feel you have cause to be concerned about the quality of your water supply, contact United Utilities.

 Any taps which have been submerged in contaminated flood water should be cleaned using a bleach solution and run for 30 seconds prior to the water being used.

 If you are on a private water supply and have been affected by flooding you should assume the supply may have been contaminated and is not fit to use without boiling.
 Even if you have a treatment method it may be that contamination is heavy.
 This may not be visible.
 The treatment method may have been unable to cope.
 Still treat water as contaminated and boil accordingly.